AlexPullen91/Mambo/README.md

 __When deploying Mambo using GitHub Pages be sure to follow these steps:__

-1. Open up GitHub in browser.
-2. Sign in using username and password.
-3. Select my repositories.
-4. Navigate to '/AlexPullen91/Mambo'.
+1. Navigate to '/AlexPullen91/Mambo'.
-5. In the top navigation click on 'settings'.
+2. In the top navigation click on 'settings'.
-6. Scroll down to the GitHub Pages area.
+3. Scroll down to the GitHub Pages area.
-7. Select 'Master Branch' from the 'Source' dropdown menu.
+4. Select 'Master Branch' from the 'Source' dropdown menu.
-8. Click to confirm my selection.
+5. Click to confirm my selection.
-9. Mambo should now be live on GitHub Pages.
+6. Mambo should now be live on GitHub Pages.

 __In order to run Mambo locally be sure to follow these steps whilst still on Github:__

 1. Navigate to '/AlexPullen91/Mambo'.
 2. Click the green 'Clone or Download' button.
 3. Copy the url in the dropdown box.
-4. Using your favourite IDE open up your preferred terminal.
+4. Using your IDE of choice open up your preferred terminal.
 5. Navigate to your desired file location.
 6. Copy the following code and input it into your terminal to clone Mambo.